VineethChivukula/BSA/README.md

 ## Acknowledgments

-- Thanks to everyone who contributed to the development of this project.
+- I would like to extend my sincere gratitude to [Hema](https://www.linkedin.com/in/hemaannaluru/) and [Srujana](https://www.linkedin.com/in/srujanavattamwar/) for their invaluable support.
+Their patience and belief in my abilities were instrumental in the successful completion of this work.
 ```